 Be In The Moment

-At an event or in a training run, focusing on a thing that happened or on what will happen (either on the run or at the finish) takes away from the experience.
+At an event or in a training run, focusing on a thing that happened or on a thing that could happen takes away from the experience.

 The examples they used were of how being in the moment during an open water swim may help you be aware of wave breaks that could provide a competitive advantage.

-While the open water example doesn’t resonate with me personally, nor does seeing advantages that could result in winning a competition, the idea still holds true (even for me).
+While the open water example doesn’t resonate with me personally, nor does seeing advantages that could result in winning a competition (I’m not the kind of runner who wins events), the idea still holds true.

-When I am in the moment, I may not see anything that will help me win (I am a middle of the pack runner after all), but it may allow me to notice the amazing scenery I’m running in, or to notice another runner who may need a few encouraging words.
+When I am in the moment, I’ll notice the amazing scenery I’m running in, or notice another runner who may need a few encouraging words.

-Bruckner asked this questions rhetorically, and I immediately answered (to myself): Too.
+Bruckner asked this question rhetorically, and I immediately answered (to myself): Too.
 Bloody.
 Long.

 It’s like that old saying: did you have a bad day, or did you have a bad 5 minutes that you milked for the entire day?